mrusme/lemon/README.md

 ### Port (on boot)

-You can change the port by creating a file named `/etc/lemon` and adding the follwing content to it:
+You can change the port by creating a file named `/etc/lemon` and adding the following content to it:

 ```bash
 export PORT=1337